crystal-lang/crystal/CONTRIBUTING.md

 Pending pull requests should usually stay in the queue for at least one full business day, allowing other reviewers to take a final look at it.
 This wait time can be extended, for example for big changes or when there was a lot of recent activity in the discussion.
-Urgent bug fixes can skip the line.
+Urgent bug and regression fixes can skip the line.

 If reasonable objection or questions arise while waiting for merge, the pull request must be removed from the milestone until they are resolved.